As an Amazon Associate we earn from qualifying purchases.

 - Looser fit: If you want a looser band fit, you can go one size up with the band size and a cup size lower.
 Your looser fit size is 36A.

 Here’s a formula you can use to determine your sister size based on if you want a tighter or looser fit from your true (or standard) size.
-We’ll use 34B as the true size in the examples below:
+I’ll use 34B as the true size in the examples below:

 - Tighter Fit: 34B – 1 band size + 1 cup size = 32C sister size